A.D.H.D. Assessment

 Furthermore, a diagnosis made by a Clinical Psychologist does not facilitate access to a Psychiatry-led service (e.g., the Child and Adolescent Mental Health Service or C.A.M.H.S.) or a prescription for medication.

-• Children and adolescents with A.D.H.D. have varying needs and differing degrees of difficulty arising from A.D.H.D.
+Children and adolescents with A.D.H.D. have varying needs and differing degrees of difficulty arising from A.D.H.D.
 The All Kinds of Minds Practice will consider diagnostic A.D.H.D. assessments for children and adolescents on a case-by-case basis.
 An assessment with a Clinical Psychologist is appropriate for children and adolescents that have mild difficulties whereby the primary need for a diagnosis is to consider educational accommodations, as well as gain a better understanding of the children or adolescent.
-Importantly, children and adolescents suited to an assessment with a Clinical Psychologist would not be a good candidate for medication, as their difficulties are mild, or parents may not want to pursue medication for other reasons.
+Importantly, children and adolescents suited to an assessment with a Clinical Psychologist typically do not need a medication consultation with a Psychiatrist, as their difficulties are mild,.

 As noted, both Clinical Psychologists and Psychiatrists can diagnose A.D.H.D.
 However, only Psychiatrists can prescribe medication for A.D.H.D.
 A diagnosis made by a Clinical Psychologist does not constitute access to a Psychiatry-led service (e.g., C.A.M.H.S.) or a prescription for medication.
-Issues can arise when a diagnosis of A.D.H.D. made by a Clinical Psychologist is reviewed by a Psychiatrist: When the Psychiatrist is considering suitability for medication, an independent diagnosis will be reached, and the conclusion may or may not be the same as the diagnostic conclusion reached by a Clinical Psychologist.
+Issues can arise when a diagnosis of A.D.H.D., made by a Clinical Psychologist, is reviewed by a Psychiatrist: Often, the Psychiatrist is not only considering whether or not a diagnosis is present but also suitability for medication.

 Mild A.D.H.D.